patrikreali/patrikreali.github.io/content/about/index.md

 draft = false
 +++

-I'm a Swiss software engineer turned engineering manager with 20+ years of experience in getting innovative projects started, established, and scaled up.
+I'm a software engineer turned engineering manager with 20+ years of experience in getting innovative projects started, established, and scaled up.

 I spent 20 years with Google Switzerland, 17 thereof as an engineering manager:
 *   experience getting innovative (some would say crazy) projects established.